 Sleep behaviors are culturally determined, and problems tend to be defined as behaviors that vary from accepted customs or norms.
 In cultures where children sleep separately from their parents in the same house, sleep problems are among the most common that parents and children face.

-The supine sleep position is recommended for every sleep period for all infants to reduce the risk of sudden infant death syndrome Sudden Infant Death Syndrome (SIDS) Sudden infant death syndrome is the sudden and unexpected death of an infant or young child between 2 weeks and 1 year of age in which an examination of the death scene, thorough postmortem... read more (SIDS).
+The supine sleep position is recommended for every sleep period for all infants to reduce the risk of sudden infant death syndrome Sudden Unexpected Infant Death (SUID) and Sudden Infant Death Syndrome (SIDS) Sudden unexpected infant death (SUID) is a term used to describe any unexpected and sudden death in a child less than 1 year of age, which often occurs during sleep or in the infant's sleep... read more (SIDS).
 Prone or side sleep positions place infants at high risk of SIDS, particularly for those who are placed on their side and found on their stomach.

 Co-sleeping is when parent and infant sleep in close proximity (on the same surface or different surfaces) so as to be able to see, hear, and/or touch each other.
 Co-sleeping arrangements can include